Kinglord/ComfyUI_Slider_Sidebar/README.md

 - Re-organized some categories, improved the slider download flow to use toasts.

 ## Installation
-### Registry / Manager - COMING SOON
+### Registry - Coming Soon(tm)
+### Manager
+- Install it via the ComfyUI Manager (search for Slider Sidebar)
+- Make sure to enable the new menu in the ComfyUI settings
+- After install you probably want to go into Slider Sidebar Settings and configure things to your liking.
+Note the Civit API key is not required but without it your download experience will be hit and miss.
 ### Manual
 - `git clone` this repo into your ComfyUI custom nodes folder
   - There are no python dependencies for this node since it's front end only, you can also just download and extract the node there and I won't tell.
 - Make sure to enable the new menu in the ComfyUI settings
 - After install you probably want to go into Slider Sidebar Settings and configure things to your liking.
-Not the Civit API key is not required but without it your preview and download experience will be hit and miss.
+Note the Civit API key is not required but without it your download experience will be hit and miss.

 **NOTE** - Other than small improvements most changes will be made to the data files.
 This should have minimal impact but as we refine categories some things might shift around.